tin2003tin/tagfilterDB/README.md

 - **R-tree** is used to efficiently index and organize spatial data, enabling fast retrieval and updates.
 - Optimized for both **static** and **dynamic** data, with excellent performance in high-volume, frequently updated data environments.

-### 3. **Skip List Integration for Non-Spiral MemTable**
+### 3. **Inverted List Integration for Non-Spiral MemTable**
-- To enhance tagfilterdb's MemTable performance, a skip list has been integrated for efficient handling of non-spiral data.
-A skip list is a probabilistic data structure that provides fast search, insertion, and deletion in logarithmic time, making it a suitable choice for in-memory storage systems where frequent updates and dynamic data are common.
+- To enhance tagfilterdb's MemTable performance, a Inverted List has been integrated for efficient handling of non-spiral data.

 ### 4. **Caching Layer**
 - The system features an intelligent **in-memory caching layer**, storing frequently accessed data to minimize latency.